christelinda-laureijs/honours-thesis/README.md

 exposing neurons to 500 nM of insulin.

 <img src="Figures/Methods-Schematic-with-APs.png" alt="A visual summary of the experiment.
 I removed rat brains, stimulated DMH neurons, and recorded the resulting currents.
 This allowed me to compare currents before and after exposing the neurons to insulin.
 I also compared action potentials before and after adding insulin." width="2187" style="display: block; margin: auto;" />

+## What do you want to do?

+### I want to read the thesis!

+Here is a link to the [Thesis.pdf](Thesis/Thesis.pdf) file.
+You may find it easier to download and read the PDF outside of GitHub.

+### I want to explore the code!

+Scroll further to find instructions, metadata, and additional information.

 ## Goals